apmfree78/reminder-app/README.md

 Entire frontend design done using Material UI.

-## Full User Login and aAuthentication
+## Full User Login and Authentication

 Includes user sign in, login, logout, password reset (going to user email), and persistant session that detect user reminders and show them when user is logged